 The Commission approves the temporary rate provisions contained in the tariff attached to the Commission Staff’s amended final recommendation filed on January 13, 2020.

 During his tenure as temporary manager or receiver, Patterson must provide monthly to the Commission, by the last day of the following month, the following documentation relating to the previous month: (a) a summary of monthly operations including revenues and expenses with a detailed list of actual expenses incurred for manager's fees, repairs, chlorine, billing, operator costs, electricity, laboratory fees, and sampling costs; (b) copies of invoices and receipts to support the actual cost of service; (c) the actual number of customers at the beginning and end of the month; and (d) a signed statement that copies of the monthly system operating reports have been provided to TCEQ.

+If the required monthly reports demonstrate a collection of excess funds as a result of the temporary rate, Patterson shall use the excess funds for system improvements and repairs.

 In the event debt is secured for needed improvements to PWS number 1190005, Patterson must provide notice to the Commission when the debt is secured and must submit to the Commission construction approval letters from the TCEQ for each needed improvement.
 If necessary, Patterson shall request a temporary surcharge or new temporary rate to pay for the secured debt.